matthewcrews/blog/content/blog/2020-12-14-mathematical-planning-with-machine-learning-models-part-1.md

 We see that the mean, variance, and standard deviation are not changing significantly as we increase the number of simulations.
 What we do see though is that the Confidence Intervals are getting tighter.
 This is because as we gather more data, we become more confident of where the true average revenue is.
 We can see that by the time we get to 1,000,000 samples the CI for 95% is only 0.011 wide.

-Our model for revenue does not have many random variables so it shouldn't surprise us that it is easy to get a tight bounds on the CIs.
+Our model for revenue does not have many random variables so it shouldn't surprise us that it is easy to get a tight bound on the CIs.
 As models becomes larger with more random variables though, the number of iterations to achieve tight bound goes up significantly.
 There is a cost trade off.
 The tighter you want the bounds, the more computational effort that is required.

 ## Next Steps